Saltworker/RegressionAnalysis_CAS-plotting/README.md

-# Imagine regression analysis using Excel, Geogebra, Graph, etc. but faster (and more user-friendly)
+# Imagine regression analysis using Excel, Geogebra, Graph, etc. except it gets done much faster

 ![Screenshot](Screenshots/Screenshot_test.jpg)

 **NOTE: The program Graph (c) is simply used for testing the results of the regression model & coefficient of determinatino R^2**

-# RegressionAnalysis_matplotlibcpp
+## RegressionAnalysis_matplotlibcpp
 Regression analysis tool (class regression) utilizing matplotlibcpp.h to graph the results.
 Using .txt files as input, the following can be made:
   - Regression model(s) and coefficient(s) of determination R^2